 I’m working on my new “Operations Guide” to VMware Virtual Infrastructure 4.
-I’ve been on the beta program for some months.
+I’ve been on the beta program for

 I’m moving off into documenting the brand new features, such as Distributed vSwitches and Host Profiles, but before I started on those I turned my attention to adding a VDI chapter to the operations guide.
 It’s not intended to be used as as an all-you-need-to-know chapter, but as a “jumpstart” or “getting started” guide to VMware’s most current VDI offering – VMware View 3.
 It just so happened that this time it coincided with the release of Microsoft Windows 7 Beta.